Mutula Kilonzo Jnr: Political career

-Mutula Kilonzo Jnr first came to the political limelight in July 2013, after his father, Mutula Kilonzo, passed on while in office and serving as the then-Senator of Makueni County.
+Kilonzo first came to the political limelight in July 2013, after his father died while in office and serving as the then-Senator of Makueni County.
 He was selected as the Wiper Party flag bearer after his sister, lawyer Kethi Kilonzo, who was the initial and first choice to take after their father, was barred by the Independent Electoral and Boundaries Commission from contesting the elections on the grounds that she was not a registered voter, affirmed by a three-judge bench of the High Court of Kenya.
-He contested in the by-elections that were held thereafter using the Wiper Democratic Movement, Kenya ticket which he won with 163, 232 votes, beating Philip Kaloki of the NARK Party, who was second with 9, 762 votes, John Harun Mwau of PICK party came third with 6, 431 votes, Urbanus Muthoka, who was an independent candidate garnered 517 votes and Jane Kitundu of Labour Party was last with 387 votes.
+He contested in the by-elections that were held thereafter using the Wiper Democratic Movement, Kenya ticket which he won with 163,232 votes, beating Philip Kaloki of the NARK Party, who was second with 9,762 votes, John Harun Mwau of PICK party came third with 6,431 votes, Urbanus Muthoka, who was an independent candidate garnered 517 votes and Jane Kitundu of Labour Party was last with 387 votes.

 Here is a breakdown of the results from the by-election:

 He became an active member of the Coalition For Reforms and Democracy, which the Wiper Democratic Movement Kenya was affiliated to.
 Kilonzo ran for the second term in August 2017.
 He won the seat and is currently serving his second term as the Senator of Makueni County.

-Throughout his term as Senator, Mutula Kilonzo Jnr has emerged as a fierce critic of corruption in various arms of the Kenya Government.
+Throughout his term as Senator, Kilonzo has emerged as a critic of corruption in various arms of the Kenya Government.